Work, Authenticity and Social Identity in Early Modern Britain

 - Individual and communal memories of work and labouring cultures

-- Difference and similarities between urban and rural labouring patterns and their impact on social relationships
+- Similarities and differences between urban, suburban and rural labouring patterns

-- Non-elite notions of selfhood and practices of self-fashioning; the social significance of concepts such as honesty, credit, trust, etc.
+- Non-elite notions of selfhood, practices of self-fashioning, and the social significance of concepts such as authenticity, honesty, credit, trust, etc.

 - The role played by religion and politics in the construction and experience of non-elite labouring identities